emilyantosch/shc_pr3_vl/SOL2/slides_9/main.typ

 == Where are we now?

-- In the last lecture, we dealt with creating graphical user interfaces
+- In the last lecture, we dealt with handling exceptions
 - You can now
   - throw and catch exceptions,
   - handle exceptions with `try` and `catch`
   - and define your own exception types.
-- Today we continue with *Exception Handling*.
+- Today we continue with *Input and Output*.

 #slide[
-  1. Imperative Konzepte
+  1. Imperative Concepts
-  2. Klassen und Objekte
+  2. Classes and Objects
-  3. Klassenbibliothek
+  3. Class Libraries
-  4. Vererbung
+  4. Inheritance
-  5. Schnittstellen
+  5. Interfaces
-  6. Graphische Oberflächen
+  6. Graphical User Interfaces
-  7. Ausnahmebehandlung
+  7. Exception Handling
   8. *Input and Output*
   9. Multithreading (Parallel Computing)
 ]